mimersql/MimerPy/doc/installationguide.rst

 Requirements
 ------------------------

-Mimerpy can currently only run with Python3.5 or later, keep in mind to use the correct versions if you have multiple versions installed.
+MimerPy can currently only run with Python3.5 or later, keep in mind to use the correct versions if you have multiple versions installed.

 Some Python header files are needed for the installation.
 To install all the